ManSaint/autonomous-mcp-agent/README.md

    ```

 3. **Configure Claude Desktop**
-   Add to your Claude Desktop configuration:
+   Add the following to your Claude Desktop configuration:
    ```json
    {
      "mcpServers": {